beeware/briefcase/docs/en/how-to/publishing/macOS.md

 Account", and choose one of the teams that is associated with your Apple ID.

-In the top bar of the Xcode window, build an archive by selecting "Archive" from the Product menu.
+In the top bar of the XCode window, build an archive by selecting "Archive" from the Product menu.

 This will perform a clean build of your application, build an archive,